AccelerationNet/a-cl-logger/README.md

 (defmacro with-env-stats-recorder (()
-                                   &body body &environment env) "Signals the realtime of the body, pulling data and tag from the lexical env" ;; NB: To debug this you will need to break in here and inspect body ;; macroexpand doesnt work
-  (multiple-value-bind (name data-forms)
+                                   &body body &environment env) "puts data and tag from the lexical env into the message" (multiple-value-bind (name data-forms)
       (compile-env-data-list env)
     `(a-log:when-log-message-generated